 Seeing so many of them is one thing.
 Seeing them in such a spectacular location took it to another level.
 The tranquillity of the lake made it impossible not to feel relaxed and calm.
 It put you in a perfect state of mind to appreciate these mysterious little creatures.

 As the sun rose and the sightings dwindled, we returned to shore.
-We sipped on hot chocolate and watched the sky and forest brighten.
-If you find yourself near the town of Forrest in the Otway Ranges, this is a must do activity.
+We sipped on hot chocolate and watched the sky brighten.
+If you find yourself near the town of Forrest in the Otway Ranges, we can’t recommend a platypus safari with Otway Eco Tours enough.
 It’s an experience you won’t forget in a hurry.